xade93/bruh/README.md

 + [x] Burn unsold tokens

-  "A simple burn involves sending the tokens to address(0), which means that these tokens can never be used by anyone.
+  A simple burn involves sending the tokens to address(0), which means that these tokens can never be used by anyone.

 + [x] Enforce successful bidder to pay Ether